aws-samples/aws-customer-playbook-framework/docs/Code Exposure.md

 - Review EC2 operating system and application logs for inappropriate logins, installation of unknown software, or the presence of unrecognized files.

 - It is highly recommended to have a third-party host-based intrusion detection system (HIDS) solution (such as OSSEC, Tripwire, Wazuh, [Amazon Inspector](https://aws.amazon.com/inspector/), other)

+### DLP

+DLP solutions may detect and alert as configured.
+DLP solutions are available at the [AWS Marketplace](https://aws.amazon.com/marketplace/search/results?searchTerms=dlp).

 ## Containment